World War II and American animation: Political animation

 The film begins with the narrator asking how Nazis are born and developed.
 The story takes the audience to the child's academic beginning in kindergarten.
-Child stories are often adapted to meet the state's needs so, characters and plot lines are often changed.
-In the story, the wicked witch is known as democracy, while sleeping beauty is Germany and the knight that saves her is played by Hitler.
-The cartoon depicts this story in a rather short fashion but also depicts the two main characters (Hitler and Germany) ridiculously.
+Children's stories are often adapted to meet the state's needs, so characters and plot lines are often changed.
+In the story, the Wicked Witch is known as democracy, while Sleeping Beauty is Germany and the knight that saves her is played by Hitler.
+The cartoon depicts this story in a rather short fashion, but also depicts the two main characters (Hitler and Germany) ridiculously.
 On a more serious note, the cartoon next shows the child and his schoolmates in a class giving the infamous Heil Hitler salute repeatedly.
 However, the young boy becomes sick and the narrator informs the audience that unless the child becomes better again he will be taken away, being denounced unfit and will never be heard from again.
 However, he does recover and returns to school where he gives his daily pledge to fight, obey, and die for his Fuehrer.
 The boy answers a question incorrectly and is publicly humiliated.
 The lesson that the young boy learns later is that weakness is not to be tolerated and that the world belongs to the strong and brutal.
-The next few scenes show a book burning demonstration and other famous works being burned that are declared illegal by the state.
+The next few scenes show a book burning demonstration where books and other famous works are burned after being declared illegal by the state.
 Icons such as the Holy Bible are replaced with Mein Kampf and an image of the crucifix is replaced with a sword that has the Nazi swastika on it.
 Fast-forwarding a few years, the boy is older and is marching first as a teenage Hitler youth and then eventually as a soldier.
 The narrator ends the cartoon with the words, “His education is complete, his education for death” as a vast German army fades into a cemetery with crosses over thousands of graves.

-Reason and Emotion (Walt Disney Academy Awards) is another film that attempts to help Americans at home understand how Germany became entranced under the influence of Hitler and Goebels and how they themselves can resist such propaganda.
+Reason and Emotion (Walt Disney Academy Awards) is another film that attempts to help Americans at home understand how Germany became entranced under the influence of Hitler and Goebbels and how they themselves can resist such propaganda.
 The film depicts what damage can be done when individuals allow their reasoning and common sense to be overtaken by their emotions.
-As the narrator speaks images of newspapers with contradictory and emotionally charged, titles flash back and forth.
-The film is meant to show how headlines and news creates chaos if individuals allow themselves to believe everything they hear.
+As the narrator speaks, images of newspapers with contradictory and emotionally charged titles flash back and forth.
+The film is meant to show how headlines and news create chaos if individuals allow themselves to believe everything they hear.
 The narrator explains how Adolf Hitler preys upon those who let fear and emotion rule them.
-The cartoon cuts to an animated Hitler controlling Germans through fear, hate, sympathy, and pride.
+The cartoon cuts to an animated Hitler controlling Germans through fear, sympathy, pride, and hate.
 The film ends with reason and emotion being told that they must work together with reason ruling over one's actions while emotions are to be focused on staying positive in the fight ahead.